Warm inflation with a heavy QCD axion: An example: hybrid warm inflation with QCD sphaleron heating

 Lower bounds on the parameter space arise from remaining within the validity of the EFT which requires $4 \pi f \gtrsim T$, as well as being in the strong regime of warm inflation $Q \gtrsim 10$, which is the regime in which hybrid inflation can match the observed spectral tilt.
 We note that the value of $\alpha_S$ depends on which vacuum the Higgs sits in, and in particular is larger in the UV-vacuum which increases the sphaleron rate and renders more temperatures accessible.
 We discuss this subtlety in more detail in Appendix~\ref{app:A}.

 We summarize the viable parameter space for hybrid warm inflation with the heavy QCD axion and sphaleron heating in Fig.~\ref{fig:parameterspace}.
 The contours in $T_\text{RH}$ indicate the maximum temperature reached after the phase-transition, which is responsible for generating the thermal corrections that allow the Higgs field to relax into the EW-vacuum.
 The benchmark $T_\text{RH}$ values correspond to conservative $1\sigma$ positive variations in the measured top-quark mass, as discussed in Section~\ref{subsec:SMvacua}.
-Allowing for BSM degrees of freedom to modify the running of the Higgs quartic self coupling populates lower $m_\phi$ as well, which we label VLFs based on the simple vector-like fermion realisation presented in Section~\ref{subsubsec:lowervacua}.
+Allowing for modified running of the Higgs quartic self coupling from new states populates down to $m_\phi \gtrsim 0.1$ GeV as well -- see Appendix~\ref{subsubsec:lowervacua} for an explicit example.

 It should be emphasized once again that this hybrid setup we have introduced is far from the only possible choice.
 Any other choice that achieves the large reheating temperatures necessary to return the Higgs to its EW-vacuum is a potentially viable alternative.
 Likewise, even within the context of our model, we chose $g(M/\sqrt{\lambda}) = 0$ in order to mitigate the complications of solving the strong CP problem and to have an observable axion today.
 If the coupling between the waterfall field and the axion preserves the solution to the strong CP problem, then this requirement would have been unnecessary, although the resulting axion would be too heavy to observe today.